xinyee20/tp/docs/team/chunyongg.md

 ### Summary of contributions

 * **New Feature 1**: Implementation of initial `addgrp` functionality
-  * What it does: It allows for the addition of a new tutorial group
+  * What it does: It allows for the addition of a new tutorial group.
   * Justification: This enhancement greatly improves the user experience by enabling users to import data instead of manually entering them.
 For instance, instead of adding 10 students in 10 commands, it can now be done via a single command.